mafintosh/response.step/README.md

 	npm install response.step

-response.step is useful is for async code needs to be flattened out a bit
+response.step is useful is when nested async code needs to be flattened out a bit

 ``` js
 var root = require('root');